 1. How long has the home been on the market?

-You can determine this yourself by checking on Trulia or Zillow, but you might ask anyway to see if all the answers match.
+You can determine this yourself by checking on Redfin or Realtor, but you might ask anyway to see if all the answers match.
 One reason the property may have lingered on the market for a long time could be that an offer fell through due to financing.

 2. Has the asking price changed?